Wilgelm Vitgeft: Biography

 Withöft was born in Odessa, and was of German ancestry and Lutheran faith.
 He graduated from the Sea Cadet Corps in 1868 and subsequently circumnavigated the globe on the clipper Wsadnik.
 After his return to Russia, he was promoted to warrant officer in 1870 and to lieutenant in 1873.
 From 1875 to 1878 he received specialized training as a naval artillery and mine warfare expert.
 Thereafter he served in various functions on ships of the Russian Baltic Fleet.
 In 1885, as a captain of the second rank, he was assigned his first command, that of the gunboat Groza.
 He subsequently served as an inspector of works for the Marine Technical Committee, and as the Assistant Chief Inspector of Mines, was responsible for testing naval mines.

 In 1892, Vitgeft took over command of the cruiser Voyevoda and was promoted to captain 1st rank in 1894.
 On 26 October 1899 Withöft was promoted to rear admiral and was transferred to the Russian Pacific Fleet.
 He was awarded the Order of St. Stanislaus (1st class with Swords) for participation in the Russian-Chinese War of 1900, and was also decorated by the Empire of Japan with the Order of the Rising Sun, 2nd class.
-He served as chief of staff to Viceroy, Yevgeny Alekseyev, from 1900–1903.
+He served as chief of staff to Viceroy, Yevgeny Alekseyev, from 1900 to 1903.

 After the outbreak of the Russo-Japanese War of 1904–1905, Vitgeft became chief of the Naval Headquarters in the Far East.
 Following the death of Admiral Stepan Makarov, Vitgeft was appointed temporary commander of the "First Pacific Squadron", that portion of the Russian Pacific Fleet trapped at Port Arthur by the Japanese blockade.
 Vitgeft made one aborted attempt to break out of Port Arthur on 23 June.
 On 7 August, he suffered from a leg wound caused by a shell splinter during the Japanese bombardment of Port Arthur.